MarkXA/nidevconf/content/sponsorship.md

                     We have a range of sponsorship levels available to suit everyone.
 Please <a href="/downloads/sponsorship.pdf">download our flyer</a> for details.
                 </p>
                 <p>
-                    When you're ready, just fill in <a href="https://forms.gle/8c38enVTFaLteunJ8">our short sponsorship form</a> to apply.
+                    When you're ready, just fill in <a href="https://forms.gle/8c38enVTFaLteunJ8">our short sponsorship form</a> by <strong>Friday 18th September</strong> to apply.
                 </p>
             </div>
         </main>